giomadalozzo/BOT-Instagram/README.md

 pip install -r requirements.txt
 ````

- - [Download the ChromeDriver](https://chromedriver.chromium.org/downloads) for your OS and the version of your computer's Google Chrome (You can use other drivers such as Mozilla)
+ - [Download the ChromeDriver](https://chromedriver.chromium.org/downloads) for your OS and the version of your computer's Google Chrome (you can use other drivers such as Mozilla)